-(Pocket-lint) - Microsoft's new consoles are nearly here, with the Xbox Series X and Series S set to bring next-generation visual performance to homes all over the world, whether in 4K or 1440p depending on which you go for.
+(Pocket-lint) - Microsoft's new consoles are finally here, with the Xbox Series X and Series S bringing next-generation visual performance to homes all over the world, whether in 4K or 1440p depending on which you go for.

 - Xbox Series X and S storage expansion: Everything you need to know about the Seagate Storage Expansion Card

 However, the size of modern game installations has become a bit of a bugbear for many of us, taking up more and more of our consoles' storage each time we get a new one.
 Although the Xbox Series X comes with a 1TB SSD, the Series S has just half that at 512GB, so you're likely to find it filling up crazy quickly.